tarunsachdeva/blog/_posts/2020/2020-03-16-the-biological-internet.markdown

 ---
 layout: post
-title:  "The Internet of Biology"
+title:  "A Quick Note on The Biological Internet"
 comments: false
 date:   2020-03-16 12:00:00 -0500
 categories: general
-draft: true
+draft: false
 ---

-This may be the spark of a new era in biological information sharing.
+This may be the spark of a new era in sharing biological information.
+The fear of a virus will make us all more open to tracking our biological patterns to detect early symptoms.

+If this is true, this will lead to a surge in biological data.
+This is highly sensitive and private in nature, and will require a wholly new type of platform or infrastructure that is decentralized, private, and can handle massive amounts of real time data.

+When this happens, software will not just eat the world - it will eat _us_.